jp00p/add-contrasting-bg-color/README.md

 # add-contrasting-bg-color
  takes a batch of transparent PNG images, upscales them to 512x512 using nearest neighbor, and adds a random background color

+ I use this script for preparing images for training in stable diffusion

 ## instructions
 - put your images in `input_images`
 - run the script by typing `python main.py` in your terminal, or however you prefer